Government-Mandated Senior Car Insurance Discounts: How to Save

 Getting a senior discount can help lower your car insurance costs, but it’s not the only way to get low rates.
 Here are a few more things you can do to maximize your savings:

-Only buy the coverage you need: Though liability insurance is a requirement in most U.S. states, comprehensive and collision coverages are optional if you don’t have a loan.
+• Only buy the coverage you need: Though liability insurance is a requirement in most states and Washington, D.C., comprehensive and collision coverages are optional if you don’t have a loan or lease.
 Discuss your situation with your insurance agent so you’re only paying for the coverage you need.

 Cheapest Car Insurance Companies for Seniors